neoking89/owlsight/README.md

   * `cache_dir`: Optional path to custom cache directory.
 If None, uses default Hugging Face cache.
   * `show_task`: If True, also displays the task associated with each model (may take longer to load).
 * **owl_save_namespace(file_path: str)**
-  Save the current namespace to a Python file using dill.
+  Save all variables in the current namespace to a file, using the "dill" library.
-  - *file_path*: The path to the Python file to save the namespace to.
+  - *file_path*: The path to the file to save the namespace to.
 * **owl_load_namespace(file_path: str)**
-  Load a namespace from a Python file using dill.
+  Load all variables from a file into the current namespace, using the "dill" library.
-  - *file_path*: The path to the Python file to load the namespace from.

 ## Configurations